vals43/a-new-typing-game-with-vanilla-js-STD24041-STD24123/README.md

 And most important of all, have fun 🔥

-In the login all input work
+In the login all input work, you can insert all you want it will word as long as both inputs are not empty